-Conclusion: I love the tone and the simplicity, and the Marshall MG30FX lives up to the Marshall name as a great rock amp.
-A 12-inch speaker would be nice, though.
+My Thoughts: I love the tone and the simplicity of the Marshall MG15FGX It lives up to the Marshall name as a great rock amp.
+A larger speaker would be nice, though.
 This amp is best suited to players who love classic hard rock and metal sounds and don’t feel like fiddling with endless buttons and menus to find their tone.

-Voxis a British amp maker known for great classic overdrive sounds and smooth distortion.
+Vox is a British amp maker known for great classic overdrive sounds and smooth distortion.
 The Valvetronix Series has gotten a lot of attention for its great digital effects and authentic modeling of Vox amps as well as other well-known designs.
-It comes in several sizes, and the VT20X is the little 20-watt version of the lineup.
-It features 11 amp models, including some Vox classics, and 13 effects.
-However, it only has an 8-inch speaker, making it the smallest of any in this review.

-The VT20X is actually a hybrid amp, incorporating a 12AX7 preamp.
+The VT20X is actually a hybrid amp, incorporating a 12AX7 preamp tube.
 Whatever they have going on under the hood, it really nails that warm, crunchy British tone that Vox tube amps are known for.

 You’ll get some great clean sounds too, from that glassy Fender-ish tone to a warmer “almost ready to break up” sound.
 It’s a versatile amp, capable of some really good tone.

-The Best Plug and Play Award goes to the Marshall MG30FX.
+- Best Plug and Play Amp: The Marshall MG15GX.
 I wish it had a 12-inch speaker, but it still sounds really good.
 It’s perfect for those who want some digital effects, but do not want the hassle of too much technology.

-The Best All-Purpose Amp Award definitely belongs to the Spider V. Yeah, heavy rock players tend to gravitate to it, but I can’t imagine a genre that this amp couldn’t serve well.
+- Best All-Purpose Amp: Definitely the Spider V. Yeah, heavy rock players tend to gravitate to it, but I can’t imagine a genre that this amp couldn’t serve well.